NShan9297/Credit_Risk_Analysis/README.md

 # Summary
-In choosing an accurate model for credit risk analysis, we are looking for a model that will be sensitive enough to catch any risky profiles, but precise enough to not inaccurately
+In choosing an accurate model for credit risk analysis, we are looking for a model that will be sensitive enough to catch any risky profiles, but precise enough to allow for the predicted positives to actually be positive.
+We should be looking for higher Recall and Higher Prec, with a high F1 score.
+We see balanced random forest and Easy Ensemble AdaBoost both have high F1 scores in comparison to all the other models that have low f1 scores.
+We see that the Easy Ensemble has the highest of all of the resampling models.
+This selection will be the best as it meets the above listed criterion.
+I would confidently advise that Easy Ensemble be used.